ehassett/tfvm/README.md

 4. Commit and push your changes
 5. Open a Pull Request, rebasing against `main` if needed.

-Bugs, feaure requests, and comments are more than welcome in the [issues].
+Bugs, feaure requests, and comments are more than welcome in the [issues](https://github.com/ethanhassett/tfvm/issues).

 ## TODO